borglefink/countsource/README.md

 ## Config file

-If a config file does not exist, one is created, with simple default values.
-Along the lines of this:
+If a config file does not exist, one is created, with simple default values along the lines of this:

 ```JSON
 {